Dennis Johnson: Seattle SuperSonics (1976–1980)

-Phoenix Suns (1980–83)
+Phoenix Suns (1980–1983)

 Johnson further established himself as a quality player in Phoenix.
 In his three years as a Sun, Johnson averaged 14–20 points a game and provided tough defense.
 He played in two All-Star Games, was voted into three consecutive All-Defensive First Teams and earned his only All-NBA First Team appearance.
 In this period Johnson, like in Seattle, played shooting guard and became the main scorer on the team, as opposed to being the second or third option as a Sonic.

 In the first two years of Johnson's stint, the Suns were fairly successful, reaching the Western Conference Semifinals both seasons.
 The Suns bowed out in the first round in Johnson's last year.
 Johnson's situation deteriorated towards the end of his career at Phoenix.
 Like in Seattle, he often clashed with his coach, John MacLeod, and finally was traded by general manager, Jerry Colangelo, to the Boston Celtics for Rick Robey and draft picks.
 Like Seattle after Johnson's departure, the Suns finished 12 games worse in the next season despite the addition of Robey.

+Later in the height of Johnson's career, he would be one of multiple players implicated in a drug scandal that occurred during his time spent with the Suns, according to a mention by former teammate Johnny High, though Johnson vehemently denied using cocaine or any other illicit drugs during that period of time.